WHAT ACTIVITIES ARE CONSIDERED SEDENTARY?

 Sedentary behavior is not a lack of a positive health behavior but rather it is itself a negative health behavior

 Sedentary activities most often understood are screen time activities such as watching TV, playing video games or sitting at a computer or smart phone.
 But it can also include other activities like reading, playing cards, driving in a car or bus or sitting at a desk during school or work time.
-Nevada Statute defines sedentary activity as those that “do not significantly use arms or legs or provide significant exercise, including, without limitation, sitting, standing, reading, playing a board game, riding in a wagon or drawing.”
+Sedentary activities are those that “do not significantly use arms or legs or provide significant exercise, including, without limitation, sitting, standing, reading, playing a board game, riding in a wagon or drawing.”
 So while it is important for a child to do a puzzle, sit and build blocks or read a book, these are still sedentary activities and should be broken up with a physical activity at least every 60 minutes.

-Excess screen time has a unique set of conditions, beyond obesity, all of its own such as decreased creativity, eye problems, anxiety, depression and associations with brain development.
+Excess screen time has a unique set of conditions all of its own beyond obesity, such as decreased creativity, eye problems, anxiety, depression and negative associations with learning and other cognitive processes.

 WHAT YOU CAN DO